dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Conditional aggregation columns allow you to define a series of ranges with corresponding names, then group together rows where a specific field's value falls within those ranges.
+These ranges are inclusive, since they are implemented using the ``between`` operator.

 There are two types: ``conditional_aggregation`` for most values, and ``conditional_aggregation_age_in_months``, where the given field must be a date